plexsystems/plexsystems.github.io/content/posts/developing-versionless-graphql-apis.md

 It is worth mentioning that quite a few high profile companies, such as GitHub, airbnb, intuit, and PayPal have switched to GraphQL for their APIs.
 GraphQL has powered Facebook's mobile apps since 2012!

 Writing your own GraphQL API is a bit harder than writing a REST API, but in a lot of cases, it is well worth it.
+We've already seen the benefits of using Graph-based APIs in some of the services we have written at Plex.

 Thanks to [Josh Searles](https://github.com/jrsearles) for helping with this post.